YoshiaAbe/llm_based_portfolio_management/README.txt

 Note:
  - In our experiments, GPT-4 was primarily used.
 When using GPT-3.5, Class 0 (tie) was more frequently output as a prediction.
 So, GPT-3.5 outperformed GPT-4 in terms of overall accuracy across the three classes, but it was inferior in the F1-score for Class 1 (fall).
 Additionally, from the perspective of portfolio management, there was a decrease in the cases where LLM outperformed the buy-and-hold or other baseline strategies in terms of Sharp ratio.
+ - If no position adjustment is made in the evaluation, the LLM-based strategy became the best strategy in more cases.